vhscom/after-dark/README.md

 Here are a few highlights of what's included:

-- Realize new efficiencies in your publishing workflow otherwise not possible.
 - Create lazy-loading responsive images and galleries without touching an image editor.
 - Load entire pages in less than half a second without relying on complex build systems.
 - Locate indexable content anywhere on your site even without an Internet connection.